-- How can HeartMath Biorfeedback help me or my family?
+How can HeartMath Biorfeedback help me, my relationship, or my family?
 The heart rate variability pattern reveals the individualʼs ability to recover after physiological arousal (stress), reflecting a smooth or coherent transition between the sympathetic (fight or flight) system and the parasympathetic (rest and digest system).
 Heart rate variability (HRV) is an adaptive quality and is pertinent to physical, behavioral, emotional, and mental wellbeing.
 Oneʼs HRV measurement value might be thought of as indicative of physical, behavioral, emotional, and mental adaptability.
 Heart rate variability biofeedback has been used in the treatment of:

 Frequently asked questions about Acceptance and Commitment Therapy: